MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 These utterances can have different structures and contain various synonyms for “flight” that you haven't thought of.
 In your bot, it can be challenging to write the logic that matches all the utterances, and still distinguishes them from other intents that contain the same words.
 Additionally, your bot needs to extract *entities*, which are other important words like locations and times.
 LUIS makes this process easy by contextually identifying intents and entities for you.

 When you design your bot for natural language input, you determine what intents and entities your bot needs to recognize, and think about how they'll connect to actions that your bot takes.
-In <a href="https://www.luis.ai" target="_blank">LUIS</a>, you define custom intents and entities and you specify their behavior by providing examples for each intent and labeling the entities within them.
+In [luis.ai](https://www.luis.ai), you define custom intents and entities and you specify their behavior by providing examples for each intent and labeling the entities within them.

 Your bot uses the intent recognized by LUIS to determine the conversation topic, or begin a conversation flow.
 For example, when a user says "I'd like to book a flight", your bot detects the BookFlight intent and invokes the conversation flow for starting a search for flights.
 LUIS detects entities like the destination city and the departure date, both in the original utterance that triggers the intent and later in the conversation flow.
 Once the bot has all the information it needs, it can fulfill the user's intent.